Piano Lab School

 If a student teacher leaves the program due to graduation, student teaching in the public school, a study-abroad semester, or for any other reason, their students will be reassigned to another GAC student teacher.

 The Piano Lab School offers beginning and intermediate level lessons to children and teenagers from 1st to 12th grades.
-Students will receive a 40-minute private lesson once a week and a group studio class once per semester.
+Students will receive a 40-minute private lesson once a week and a group studio class during fall semester.
 Recitals are held at the end of each semester.

 When students progress to the late intermediate and early advanced levels, they will be referred to teachers in the community.
 The program cannot accommodate adult beginners.